Atharva-K12/py2048/README.md

 * The user needs to have python 3 installed in his system.
 Here's the [link](https://www.python.org/downloads/) to download python3.Download according to system's OS.

-* The user needs install pip3.(In case the program is unable to import a module it will install through pip3).
+* The user needs to install pip3.(In case the program is unable to import a module it will install through pip3).

 To install pip3 in UNIX based OSs enter
 `sudo apt-get install pip3`or `sudo apt-get install python3-pip` on terminal.